Last Updated on April 9th, 2021 4:17 p.m.

 POD locations will be led by county health departments but will be located at sites capable of handling large numbers of people.
 They expect the Moderna vaccine to be adminstered at POD locations, rather than the Pfizer vaccine.

 The Oklahoma State Commissioner of Health, Lance Frye, is responsible for ensuring Oklahoma has a plan for receiving and administering the COVID-19 vaccine.
 The commissioner will work in collaboration with tribal partners, independent and urban public health departments, federal entities and private providers across the state for the vaccination plan.

 Another person you may hear quoted is Deputy Commissioner Keith Reed.
 Deputy Reed's responsibilities at OSDH are the state's immunization division, which operates the state's immunization program.
 He also works with the county-health department system which is responsible for county-health departments outside of the metro areas.
 Both of those responsibilities are two major components of the state's COVID-19 vaccine rollout plan.

 American Indians and Alaska Native have some of the highest rates of COVID-19 infections in the country.
 Infection rates are 3.5 times higher than non-Hispanic and whites.
 In addition, AI/AN individuals are over four times more likely to be hospitalized as a result of COVID-19.
-Some tribes could get the vaccine on Wednesday, December 16th.

 The first 975 doses of the #Pfizer #COVID-19 #Vaccine arrived in the Cherokee Nation today!
 Distribution of the vaccines from IHS will begin this week.
 Phase 1 priority is given to frontline health workers, first responders and Cherokee Speakers, National Treasures and elders. pic.twitter.com/8D9jy5dRrw